compintell/THArrays.jl/docs/index.md

 ## The auto-generated `ThArrays.ThC` module

-As we said in the last section, we borrowed some C++ sources from the ocaml-torch project, and these files are auto-generated (by a programming in the ocaml-torch project and based on the YAML declaration files, for example the file [native_functions.yaml](https://github.com/pytorch/pytorch/blob/master/aten/src/ATen/native/native_functions.yaml), in the PyTorch project).
+As we said in the last section, we borrowed some C++ sources from the ocaml-torch project, and these files are auto-generated (by a program in the ocaml-torch project and based on the YAML declaration files, for example the file [native_functions.yaml](https://github.com/pytorch/pytorch/blob/master/aten/src/ATen/native/native_functions.yaml), in the PyTorch project).

-In this project, we use a Julia program, `src/thc-generator.jl` to generate Julia functions who call the auto-generated C/C++ functions via `ccall`, and put them into module `ThArrays.ThC` (`src/thc.jl`).
+In this project, we use a Julia program, `src/thc/thc-generator.jl` to generate Julia functions who call the auto-generated C/C++ functions via `ccall`, and put them into module `ThArrays.ThC` (`src/thc/thc.jl`).

 Beside the functions in `ThArrays.ThC` module, we can find the Python API of type `Tensor`